jacksonllee/iso639/README.md

 > [!NOTE]
-> Depending on your use case, ignoring case could potentially lead to matching issues, where a language code might match a language name (or vice versa) that you didn't intend, e.g., conflating "igo" and "Igo", while there exist the ISO 639-3 code `ahl` for Igo and the ISO 639-3 code `igo` for Isebe.
+> Depending on your use case, ignoring case could potentially lead to matching issues, where a language code might match an unintended language name (or vice versa), e.g., conflating "igo" and "Igo", while there exist the ISO 639-3 code `ahl` for Igo and the ISO 639-3 code `igo` for Isebe.